 All solicitors, registered European lawyers or registered foreign lawyers.

-Our work comprises a wide range of regulatory and disciplinary functions, including investigating possible breaches of our regulatory requirements by individuals and firms, which may lead to us imposing a sanction or control, or prosecuting the case before the Solicitors Disciplinary Tribunal (SDT).
+Our work comprises a wide range of regulatory and disciplinary functions, including investigating possible breaches of our regulatory requirements by individuals and firms, which may lead to us imposing a sanction or control, or issuing proceedings before the Solicitors Disciplinary Tribunal (SDT).

 The guidance also sets out how we rely on the findings of another body, court or tribunal in our work.

 This guidance should be read in the context of decision making at the SRA and other guidance documents listed at the end of this document.
 It is a living document and we will update it from time to time.

 When we are investigating a case, we will take account of any action being taken by another regulator or prosecuting authority on the same or similar facts.